yendrrek/assessment/README.md

 [x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

+[ ] Make the CSS work in other browsers like in Chrome.
+The site breaks, for example, in Firefox.

 [ ] Show summary of the result above the red box.
 (Work in progress, partially completed).

 [ ] Add option for sending result by email as an attachment.